jing1tian/franky/README.md

   </a>
 </p>

-Franky is a high-level motion library for Franka robots offering Python and C++ support.
+Franky is a high-level control library for Franka robots offering Python and C++ support.
 By wrapping [libfranka](https://frankaemika.github.io/docs/libfranka.html) in a Python interface, Franky eliminates the need for strict real-time programming at 1 kHz.
 Instead, you can define higher-level motion targets in Python, and Franky will use [Ruckig](https://github.com/pantor/ruckig) to plan time-optimal trajectories in real time.